Work towards ending homelessness

 Despite record government investment in social and affordable housing, some Queenslanders still fall through the cracks through no fault of their own.
 It’s particularly challenging for people who have low income and struggle with complex health challenges, past trauma or family instability.
 This makes it even more difficult to find and keep a home.
 It’s a vicious cycle that’s hard to break out of without help.

-Supporting people to find, get and keep a home is important work, and we depend on a dedicated specialist homelessness services workforce to get the job done.
+Supporting people to find, get and keep a home is important work, and we depend on a dedicated Specialist Homelessness Services workforce to get the job done.
 So we’re helping them too with more staff and resources.

 We want the best for the people of Queensland.
 That’s why we’re doing everything we can to work towards ending homelessness across the state.